-2.20 Maintenance of records of transactions/Information to be preserved/Maintenance and preservation of records/Cash and Suspicious transactions reporting to Financial Intelligence Unit- India (FIU-IND)
+2.15 Maintenance of records of transactions/Information to be preserved/Maintenance and preservation of records/Cash and Suspicious transactions reporting to Financial Intelligence Unit- India (FIU-IND)

 Government of India, Ministry of Finance, Department of Revenue, vide its notification dated July 1, 2005 in the Gazette of India, has notified the Rules under the Prevention of Money Laundering Act (PMLA), 2002.
 In terms of the said Rules, the provisions of PMLA, 2002 came into effect from July 1, 2005.
 Section 12 of the PMLA, 2002 casts certain obligations on the banking companies in regard to preservation and reporting of customer account information.
-Banks are, therefore, advised to go through the provisions of PMLA, 2002 and the Rules notified there under and take all steps considered necessary to ensure compliance with the requirements of Section 12 of the Act ibid.
+Banks are, therefore, advised to go through the provisions of PMLA, 2002 (as amended from time to time) and the Rules notified there under and take all steps considered necessary to ensure compliance with the requirements of Section 12 of the Act ibid.

-i) Maintenance of records of transactions
+(i) Maintenance of records of transactions

-Banks should introduce a system of maintaining proper record of transactions prescribed under Rule 3 of PML Rules, 2005, as mentioned below:
+Banks should introduce a system of maintaining proper record of transactions prescribed under Rule 3, as mentioned below:

-- a) all cash transactions of the value of more than Rupees Ten Lakh or its equivalent in foreign currency; - b) all series of cash transactions integrally connected to each other which have been valued below Rupees Ten Lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the aggregate value of such transactions exceeds Rupees Ten Lakh;

-- c) all transactions involving receipts by non-profit organisations of value more than rupees ten lakh or its equivalent in foreign currency [Ref: Government of India Notification dated November 12, 2009- Rule 3, subrule (1) clause (BA) of PML Rules] - d) all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine and where any forgery of a valuable security or a document has taken place facilitating the transaction and - e) All suspicious transactions whether or not made in cash and by way of as mentioned in the Rules.
+- (a) all cash transactions of the value of more than Rupees Ten Lakh or its equivalent in foreign currency; - (b) all series of cash transactions integrally connected to each other which have been valued below Rupees Ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the aggregate value of such transactions exceeds Rupees Ten lakh; - (c) all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine and where any forgery of a valuable security or a document has taken place facilitating the transaction and - (d) all suspicious transactions whether or not made in cash and by way of as mentioned in the Rules.